McDonnell & East Ltd Building: History

 The George Street Post Office was located in the McDonnell & East Ltd building from 27 July 1931 until 28 September 1990.
-The area was let to the Postmaster General's Department free of charge for the first ten years, with the fittings supplied by the store.
+The area was let to the Postmaster-General's Department (PMG) free of charge for the first ten years, with the fittings supplied by the store.
 The office was staffed by PMG personnel.

 After the Second World War business flourished once again, and by 1967 McDonnell & East Ltd had purchased all the property fronting Tank Street to North Quay; all the allotments facing North Quay up to, but excluding, the church at the corner of Turbot Street; and another allotment fronting Turbot Street.
 The site in Tank Street adjoining the 1928 building was acquired in 1950.
 It contained a two-storeyed building, into which McDonnell & East Ltd expanded.
 In 1960 this building was reconstructed as a three-storeyed extension of the McDonnell & East Ltd store.
 No attempt was made to design a street facade to conform with the 1912–1928 building.

 A large, free customer car park, occupying most of the remainder of McDonnell & East Ltd's property at the rear of the store, was constructed in stages between about 1956 and 1969.
 This no longer survives.

 Substantial renovations were carried out in the 1960s: the street level windows were remodelled in 1960; a number of small buildings at the rear of the store were demolished and replaced with a three-storeyed extension, creating an L-shape, in 1963; and in 1964 all remaining dividing walls on the three levels were removed.
 The Queensland Room Coffee Lounge and Gallery was opened in 1965, and won an international award for a community service project in a retail store.